The Cocker Spaniel is a friendly, happy dog. Just be prepared to spend time and money on grooming to keep your dog’s coat beautiful and healthy.

 An eye specialist with a degree from the American College of Veterinary Ophthalmologists should examine the eyes of both parents within a year before breeding.
 The breeder should give you a copy of the exams.

-The hips of both parents should by x-rayed before breeding and sent to the Orthopedic Foundation for Animals at age 24 months or older.
+Both parents’ hips should be x-rayed before breeding and sent to the Orthopedic Foundation for Animals at 24 months or older.
 The OFA will interpret the results and issue a report.
 The breeder should give you a copy of the report.

 Genetic traits found in Cocker Spaniels

-As your Cocker Spaniel ages, you will need to pay attention to genetic issues that can affect your dog’s health.
+As your Cocker Spaniel ages, you will need to pay attention to genetic issues affecting your dog’s health.

 Regular vet visits, preferably every six months, are necessary to monitor your dog and watch for any changes.